Continuous Integration for Verification of Simulink Models

 We could also use the Publish feature of the Model Comparison tool to review the code.

-- With the bug fixed, we push these changes to GitLab with MATLAB projects, we commit and push changes, adding a commit message to note the change to the assessment criteria.
+- With the bug fixed, we push these changes to GitLab with MATLAB projects, adding a commit message to note the change to the assessment criteria.

 We then note the latest commit in GitLab.

 GitLab automatically triggers a build in Jenkins.
 The Jenkins Project dashboard shows the build status and progress.

 - The Jenkins build runs.
 We see that the verify, build, and test pipeline phases now pass.